wp-plugins/site-is-offline-plugin/readme.txt

 == Description ==

 Use this plugin to enable/disable site offline mode.
-When Site offline Mode is enabled regular visitors of your site will see a page(you can edit that page by going to settings->Site Offline Mode) and you as a admin can make and test safe changes to your site.
-Very helpful for those developers who need coming soon pages for there sites.
+If Site offline Mode is enabled regular visitors of your site will see a maintenance mode page while you as an admin can make changes to your site.
+A very useful plugin for users who want to display a "coming soon" page before their websites go live or run maintenance work by taking it offline.

 = Site Offline Plugin Features =